 14. Search Icon

-The Search icon looks like a magnifying glass.
-It helps you find files, apps, or information on your computer.
+Function: Search Icon opens a search bar where you can type to find files, applications, settings, or information.
 For example, if you forget where you saved a file, type its name in the search bar to locate it quickly.
 You can use the Search icon in File Explorer or the taskbar.
 This saves time compared to browsing folders manually.

 15. Calendar Icon